 - Plastic surgery (to create a permanent grin, because by the time the event rolls around you’ll be too tired to remember to smile at donors).

 - Carpal Tunnel surgery (from shaking hands with everyone in the room).

 Fundraising events are a necessity.
 But all too often, fundraisers forget the easiest, most obvious solution: A planned giving effort (not even a program!) that could have raised hundreds of thousands of dollars had it been implemented 5 to 10 years ago.
 And it costs next to nothing when compared with the alternatives.

 Don’t Wait Another Ten Years

-Implement a planned giving program (or, just an effort) now.
+Implement a planned giving program (or, just an effort) now (a marketing plan helps).
 You’ll be thanking yourself today, and again in a few years when you don’t have to scramble to find a replacement for Cher because she needed emergency hip surgery the day of your event.